 Well-balanced matcha

 This is the perfect amount of matcha for me.
 A balance between bitter and sweet.
-To achieve the cookies pictured in this recipe use 2 teaspoon of matcha powder.
+To achieve the cookies pictured in this recipe use 2 tsp of matcha powder.

 Intense matcha